Strauss Family Tree

 Much of the information on this site about family members is publicly available.
 Still, only family members can access information about living family members here.
 You'll be asked to supply a username and password when you first click on a living person's name or try to display the map.

-Note that this is an independent website and not an app of Facebook/Meta or any other platform.
+Note that this is an independent secure website and not an app of Facebook/Meta or any other social media platform.

-Cookies are used to help you navigate this site.
+Cookies may be used to help you navigate this site.
 NO cookies will jeopardize your privacy—and you have a Strauss family member's word on that.

 Getting Help You can get help by contacting Ed via email at ed@alcpress.com or from the Strauss Family Tree group on Facebook.